sasanarakkha/study-tools/patimokkha-word-by-word.md

 UNDER DEVELOPMENT

-This is the Word By Word analysis of the [Dvemātikāpāḷi](https://www.digitalpalireader.online/_dprhtml/index.html?loc=v.6.0.x.x.x.x.t) version of the Pātimokkha
+This is the Word By Word analysis of the [Dvemātikāpāḷi Chaṭṭha Saṅgāyana edition](https://www.digitalpalireader.online/_dprhtml/index.html?loc=v.6.0.x.x.x.x.t) version of the Pātimokkha

 This is a work in progress.
 Not all Pātimokkha rules covered yet, by every week covering few rules.
 So far covered up to PA 48.